The Excel IMSIN Function

 Also the complex number functions can accept a simple numeric value, as this is equivalent to a complex number whose imaginary coefficient is equal to 0.

-Further information and examples of the Excel Imsin function can be found on the Microsoft Office website
+Further details and examples of the Excel Imsin function are provided on the Microsoft Office website

 If you get an error from the Excel Imsin Function, this is likely to be one of the following: